eesmer/DebianDC/docs/Management_of_FSMO_Roles.md

 In cases where changes are required in these definitions of the object, this DC machine makes the necessary update.<br>

 ### Domain DNS Master
+This role is responsible for updating DNS server records integrated into the Active Directory environment, such as creating/removing AD Zone definitions.<br>

 ### Forest DNS Master

 <br>